Post-Bariatric Body Contouring

 - Skin necrosis — Similar to fat necrosis, the skin cells at your surgical sites may become deformed and discolored if they are cut off from the proper nutrients.
 This will show itself in skin blistering, peeling, or turning black.
 Skin necrosis is more prevalent in smokers.

-- Deep vein thrombosis — Large blood clots can form in your legs and they can travel to other areas of your body such as your heart, brain, or your lungs.
+- Deep vein thrombosis (blood clot) — Large blood clots can form in your legs and they can travel to other areas of your body such as your heart, brain, or your lungs.
 Proper movement and care during your recovery minimize the potential for thrombosis.

 - Rectus diastasis — When muscle, fat, tissue, and skin in the midsection area are modified in a body lift, this can weaken the abdominal muscles, and they may sag or separate.
 This can usually be prevented with exercise, but in extreme cases, additional surgery could be necessary.